Food for Thought: Racial Justice: What’s UU Theology Got to Do with It?

 * If freedom and individualism are our most important values, we have little to offer in these times.

-Our panel for this event includes Reverend Claire along with Kyle Johnson and Parisa Parsa, church members who are also UU ministers.
+Our panel for this event includes Reverend Claire and Parisa Parsa, both UU ministers, and Kyle Johnson, MTS (Master of Theological Studies).
 They will share their answers to the question “What does our theology require of us with regard to anti-oppression work?”

 Please join us.
 There will be opportunities to ask questions.